theIvanR/kepler-on-steroids/README.md

 ## Important Notes
 - Avoid using HP bioses, these limit to pcie gen2 and mess with inforom configuration.
 - The modded BIOS is provided in the description of this repository.
-- The original recovery **Inforom** is also included in case you need to restore.
+- A clean INFOROM template is provided for recovery purposes
 - Flashing a GPU BIOS always carries risk – make sure you have a backup and recovery method before proceeding.
 - Recommended command for flashing (run from elevated terminal / shell):